MRN-Code/ampersand-expanding-textarea-view/README.md

+# DEPRECATED
+as soon as the upstream incorporates &-view 6.0.0 or GREATER. this was the only reason that this package was forked

 # ampersand-expanding-textarea-view

 A view module for rendering a textarea that expands in height to fit the text within it.
 Works well with [ampersand-form-view](https://github.com/AmpersandJS/ampersand-form-view).